-- NOTES: 1.
-All distances are measured vertically or horizontally along the wall to a point in line with the nearest part of the terminal. - 2.
-Prohibited area below electricity meter or fuse box extends to ground level. - 3.
-See clause 5.13.6.6 for restrictions on a flue terminal under a roofed area. - 4.
-See Appendix J, Figure J1(a) and J2(a) for clearances required from a flue terminal to a LP Gas cylinder.
-A flue terminal is considered to be a source of ignition.
+NOTES: 1.
+All distances are measured vertically or horizontally along the wall to a point in line with the nearest part of the terminal.

+- 2. Prohibited area below electricity meter or fuse box extends to ground level. - 3.
+Flue terminal under covered area; - a) The covered area or recess shall be open on at least two sides. - b) Fan assisted flue appliance shall have at least one side open and the terminal shall be within 500 mm of the opening and discharging in the direction of the opening. - 4.
+Clearance from a flue terminal to a LP cylinder shall be a minimum of 1 meter.